LocationInagawa, Kawabe District, Hyogo Prefecture, Japan

 MaterialsExterior \ Charred cedar + Bengala (Iron Oxide) painted cedar Interior\ Structural Plywood painted white

-From the architect.
+Text description provided by the architects.
 The warehouse of Inagawa Reien will provide functional support to the administrative wing and chapel designed by David Chipperfield Architects and scheduled for completion in 2017.
 Although visitors will have no reason to enter the warehouse at all, its placement at the entrance to the cemetery grounds means that visitors will see this building first.
 Since all visitors will arrive by automobile, a concept that could contribute to people’s periodic visits to their family graves was considered for those brief moments spent passing by the warehouse.

 The warehouse serves as the maintenance center for the entire property of the cemetery that extends to 150,000 square meters, and provides a car park, refrigeration unit for flowers, workshop space, and storage.
 The parking has clearance for the florist’s 2-ton truck that delivers cut flowers.